Everything You Need to Know About Exosomes Treatment for Skin and Hair

 Signature Facial + Exosomes

 A signature facial includes cleansing, exfoliation, and hydration.
-It is a maintenance treatment rather than a corrective one.
-Exosomes can be added to support ongoing skin health between more intensive treatments.
+Exosomes may be added as part of a maintenance-focused skincare approach between more intensive treatments, where appropriate.

 If you are unsure which treatment may suit your skin, a consultation can help clarify your options.
 After assessing your skin, a clinician can explain which treatments may be appropriate and which may not be suitable for you.